 2.2.6 Damage Reporting

-Students must report to the DormNet Help Desk, accidental damage and damage caused by other parties to IST facilities.
+Students must report to the DormNet Help Desk any accidental damage or damage caused by other parties to IS&T facilities.

 3.1.1 System Privilege Deactivation

 Access to selected Harding University IS&T resources will normally be revoked at the time that an employee is no longer employed at Harding University.
 Access to data stored on Harding resources and through the learning management system will be removed.
 The time-frame for this may vary according to the needs of specific systems and are determined by procedures (often automated) established by Information Systems and Technology Department.
 The employee account may remain active allowing for access to selected portals and email hosted through Google.